-- In the Adaptation name field enter an informative name. - In the Module name field, click on the down arrow and then select the <click to add module> entry from the drop down list and type DigitConversionAdapter in the resulting New Module Name field. - Module parameter MIME =no Strips MIME message bodies on egress from Session Manager.
+- In the Adaptation name field enter an informative name. - In the Module name field click on the down arrow and then select the <click to add module> entry from the drop down list and type DigitConversionAdapter in the resulting New Module Name field.